 To initiate an application for asylum, you need to complete and submit form I-589 to U.S. Citizenship and Immigration Services (USCIS).
 The application must be accompanied by supporting documentation, which will vary depending on the specifics of your situation—no two cases are the same.

 Once USCIS receives your application, you will be scheduled first for an appointment for “biometrics,” where you will be fingerprinted and your fingerprints submitted to the FBI for a criminal records check, and then for an interview with an asylum officer.
 At the interview, the asylum officer will ask you questions about your case, and you will be given the opportunity to explain why you deserve a grant of asylum.
-The asylum interview is usually quite short—generally about one hour.
-It is therefore very important to have your case well documented and to be well prepared to present the facts of your case clearly, concisely, and persuasively.
+The asylum interview usually takes between one and three hours.
+It is very important to have your case well documented and to be well prepared to present the facts of your case clearly, concisely, and persuasively.

 After the asylum interview (usually after two weeks), the asylum officer makes a decision.
 If the asylum officer does not grant asylum, you will be referred to immigration court, where you will be given the opportunity to present your case to an immigration judge.